ballerina-platform/ballerina-dev-website/learn/references/java-interoperability/the-bindgen-tool.md

 ## Support for Java Subtyping
 Ballerina bindings provide support for Java subtyping with the aid of type inclusions in the language.

-E.g., A Ballerina binding class mapping the `java.io.FileInputStream` Java class could be assigned to a Ballerina binding class mapping the `java.io.InputStream` as follows.
+E.g., a Ballerina binding class mapping the `java.io.FileInputStream` Java class could be assigned to a Ballerina binding class mapping the `java.io.InputStream` as follows.
 ```ballerina
 InputStream inputStream = check newFileInputStream3("sample.txt");
 ```